Sharing and ops¶

 rss

-is required for both record
+database_file is required for both record and plot.
+It can be set

 via CLI like the following.
 Hence this records the database and creates CPU vs